Bnerj/IT110-Project1-FileReview-/README.md

 - Implement a standardized folder structure for easy access and grading
 - Document the process and provide recommendations for future submissions

+## Project Highlights
+- Automatiion of file organization for 100+ student submissions
+- Standardizing folder structure and naming conventions
+- Using Linux command-line tools (ls, mv, awk) for analysis
+- Writting reproducible scripts for data processing
+- Documenting proesses and solutions for clarity

 ## Getting Started

 1. Clone the repository: